 The following application and selection process will be undertaken:

-- Each applicant will submit an application to the postal address or email address at the bottom of the page.
+- Each applicant will submit an application online by clicking the application button at the bottom of the page.
 Their application should include the following:

 - Ariel NZ Scholarship Application form